 - Put the oil in a Dutch oven over medium-high heat with a bit of the onion.
 When it starts to sizzle add the rest of the onion and sauté until softened.
 Add the garlic, peppers, cumin, and salt.
 Stir and sauté for about 30 more seconds.

-- Add the cooked chickpeas, the cooked fava beans, veggie broth, and tahini to the pan.
-Also add some of the reserved fava bean cooking liquid, more or less depending on the consistency desired; stir everything together.
+- Add the chickpeas, the fava beans, veggie broth, and tahini to the pan.
+Also add some of the reserved fava bean cooking liquid (or liquid from canned fava beans), more or less depending on the consistency desired; stir everything together.
 Simmer for about 5 minutes.
 Turn off the heat and stir in the lemon juice.

 - When serving, top each bowl with the tomatoes, parsley, and scallions.